 If you love the flavors of roasted red pepper and goat cheese, announce their engagement and proceed to wed them together in uptown quesadillas that will tickle your palate.
 The fact that the preparation takes mere minutes is better than catching the bouquet.

-- 1 jar fire-roasted red peppers (or you can roast them yourself on the grill or in a cast iron pan, after putting some oil on, then sweat off the skins once the roasting process is complete.
+- 1 jar fire-roasted red peppers (or you can roast them yourself in the air fryer; you could also do it on a grill or in a cast iron pan, after putting some oil on, then sweat off the skins once the roasting process is complete.
 Yeah, like I said, 1 jar of fire-roasted red peppers)

 - 1 container crumbled goat cheese